hmztgr/salama-maintenance-system/.same/project documents/pending-issues-tracker.md

 ---

 ### **9. Weekly Planner Date Issue - DATES ARE WRONG**
-**Status**: 🟡 **IN PROGRESS - AWAITING TESTING** **Reported**: 2025-01-24
+**Status**: 🟡 **FIXED - AWAITING CONFIRMATION**
+**Reported**: 2025-01-24
 **Description**: Weekly planner showing incorrect dates.
 Today is Sunday, July 27th, but the planner shows July 27th as Friday.
+Also, annual planner week 30 shows incorrect date range.

 **Files Modified**:
+- `src/lib/date-handler.ts` - Implemented ISO 8601 week calculation standard
-- `src/components/planning/AnnualScheduler.tsx` - Enhanced parseCustomDate to handle multiple date formats
+- `src/components/planning/AnnualScheduler.tsx` - Fixed week calculation to use proper ISO week dates
-- `src/contexts/WeekNavigationContext.tsx` - Fixed date parsing for dd-mmm-yyyy format
+- `src/contexts/WeekNavigationContext.tsx` - Updated to use correct week number calculation

-**Root Cause**: The system was receiving dates in multiple formats (mm/dd/yyyy, mm-dd-yyyy) but the date parsing functions only handled dd-mmm-yyyy format, causing parsing failures and incorrect date calculations.
+**Root Cause**: The system was using incorrect week calculation methods that didn't account for the fact that January 1, 2025 was a Wednesday.
+The week calculations were simply adding 7 days from January 1st instead of using proper ISO 8601 week boundaries.

 **Solution**:
+1. Implemented ISO 8601 week calculation standard in `getWeekNumber` function
+2. Added `getWeekStartDateByNumber` and `getWeekEndDateByNumber` functions for proper week date calculations
+3. Updated annual scheduler to use the new week calculation functions
+4. Fixed WeekNavigationContext to use the correct week number calculation
-1. Enhanced `parseCustomDate` function to handle multiple date formats: mm/dd/yyyy, mm-dd-yyyy, dd-mmm-yyyy, yyyy-mm-dd
+5. Enhanced `parseCustomDate` function to handle multiple date formats
-2. Fixed `WeekNavigationContext` to properly parse dd-mmm-yyyy format when calculating week numbers
-3. Added proper error handling and fallback mechanisms

-**User Feedback**: "i noticed that the dates on the weekly planner are wrong today is Sunday the 27th of july but in the weekly planner it shows 27th of july is friday"
+**User Feedback**: "i still see friday as the 27th not sunday also i just noticed that in the annual planner week 30 says from the 23rd of jul to the 26th of jul which is not correct .. year 2025 started on wednesday this means 1-january-2025 was a wednesday"

-**Action Required**: User needs to test the weekly planner and confirm dates now display correctly.
+**Action Required**: User needs to test both weekly planner and annual planner to confirm dates now display correctly.

 ---